Three-dimensional quantum anomalous Hall effect in Weyl semimetals

-To explore the surface bands, we then consider a slab geometry terminated along one ($x$, $y$, or $z$) of three spatial directions and show the band dispersions in Figs.~\ref{fig1}d-f (Methods).
-The average position $\langle \alpha/L_{\alpha}\rangle$ ($\alpha=x,y,z$) is also provided in each figure, which features the location of the wavefunction with respect to the slab\upcite{Li2024High}.
-On the $x$-$y$ plane, the surface band spectrum in Fig.~\ref{fig1}d is obviously gaped, whose gap minima, coincident with the surface Dirac code without Rashba spin-orbit coupling (Fig.~\ref{fig1}a), are shifted oppositely along $k_y$.
-Moreover, the surface bands with negative $k_y$ are overall confined to the bottom surface at $\langle z/L_z\rangle=-0.5$ (blue region) while those with positive $k_y$ are confined to the opposite top surface at $\langle z/L_z\rangle=0.5$ (red region), manifesting a momentum-surface locking guaranteed by the space inversion symmetry.
-Notably, when the Fermi energy $E_f$ lies inside this gap, each surface band possesses a half-quantized Chern number, leading to a jointly quantized Chern number $\mathcal{C}_{xy}=1$.
-In contrast, despite that the surface band on the $z$-$x$ plane also manifests a momentum-surface locking with negative (positive) $k_z$ bands confined to the left (right) surface at $\langle y/L_y\rangle=-0.5$ ($\langle y/L_y\rangle=0.5$), the band spectrum on this plane is gapless with a vanishing Chern number $\mathcal{C}_{zx}=0$ as shown in Fig.~\ref{fig1}e.
-On the $y$-$z$ plane, the band spectrum is also gapless with the Dirac cone located exactly at $k_y=k_z=0$, which is nevertheless doubly degenerated because of the inherent space inversion symmetry.
-One of these degenerated bands is confined to the front surface at $\langle x/L_x\rangle=0.5$ while the other is confined to the opposite back surface at $\langle x/L_x\rangle=-0.5$.
-Therefore, this quantized Chern number $\mathcal{C}_{xy}=1$ characterizes a 3D QAHE that exists only on the surface of a three-dimensional WSM.
-We also ascertain that the non-zero Berry curvature originates completely from the surface bands (Supplementary Note 2), further excluding the contribution from the bulk.
+Imposing periodic boundary conditions (PBCs) along all three spatial directions allows us to calculate the bulk band spectrum in the momentum space (Supplementary Note 2A), which is displayed in Fig.~\ref{fig1}b along a closed loop connecting all highly symmetric points within the first Brillouin zone (1st BZ).
+It is evident that the bulk bands are largely gapped with a gap size $\Delta\approx 2t_{\text{s}}$ highlighted by the gray shadow, which excludes the contribution to the topology of the system from these bulk bands.
+Besides, the bulk topology in three dimensions analogous to 3D QAHE, such as a second-order topological insulator, can be revealed through the octupole moment $Q_{\text{xyz}}$, the $Q_{\text{xyz}}$ turns out to be identically zero and thus removes this possibility (Supplementary Note 2E).
+Fig.~\ref{fig1}c shows the two-dimensional band spectrum on a slab geometry with PBCs along two spatial directions (PBCs along $x$ and $y$ directions in the left panel while along $z$ and $x$ directions in the right panel) while open boundary conditions (OBCs) along the third direction (Supplementary Note 2B).
+In the left panel, the surface band spectrum on the $x$-$y$ plane is obviously gapped, whose gap minima, in coincidence with the gapless Fermi arc bands in the absence of Rashba spin-orbit coupling (Fig.~\ref{fig1}a), are shifted oppositely along $k_{\text{y}}$.
+Moreover, the average position $\langle z/L_{\text{z}}\rangle$ that features the location of the wavefunction with respect to the slab layers is superimposed in the same figure.
+It turns out that the surface bands with negative $k_{\text{y}}$ are overall confined to the bottom surface at $\langle z/L_{\text{z}}\rangle=-0.5$ (blue region) while those with positive $k_{\text{y}}$ are confined to the opposite top surface at $\langle z/L_{\text{z}}\rangle=0.5$ (red region), manifesting a momentum-surface locking guaranteed by the space inversion symmetry.
+Remarkably, when the Fermi energy $E_{\text{f}}$ lies inside this gap, each surface band possesses a half-quantized Chern number, leading to a jointly quantized Chern number $\mathcal{C}_{\text{xy}}=0.5+0.5$.
+In contrast, despite that the surface band in the right panel also manifests a momentum-surface locking, where negative (positive) $k_{\text{z}}$ bands are confined to the left (right) surface at $\langle y/L_{\text{y}}\rangle=-0.5$ ($\langle y/L_{\text{y}}\rangle=0.5$), the band spectrum on $z$-$x$ plane is gapless with a vanishing Chern number $\mathcal{C}_{\text{zx}}=0$.
+We also ascertain that the non-zero Berry curvature originates completely from the Fermi arc surface bands (Supplementary Note 2D), further excluding the contribution from the bulk. {Furthermore, the two-dimensional spectrum on the $k_{\text{y}}-k_{\text{z}}$ plane turns out to be gapless, whose Dirac cone lies at $k_{\text{y}}=k_{\text{z}}=0$ (Supplementary Note 2A)}.
+In view of the bulk-boundary correspondence \cite{hatsugai1993chern}, the quantized Chern number along $z$ direction indicates a lower-dimensional boundary excitation if the system is terminated along $x$ or (and) $y$ directions. \end{multicols}